DarioPetkovski/TopProjects-BrainsterAcademy/README.md

 # DataHub

-This app is a hackathon project, me and my team who worked on this project we got 1st place, this was made below 48h and is used to make easy for the client so search the most popular products, to make and account and can add favorites and notifiactions.
+This app is a hackathon project, me and my team were eable to reach the deadline of high demanding project bellow 48h.
+This website is used to make easy for the client so search the most popular products, to make and account and can add favorites and notifiactions.
 For the specific product the client can add comments and rating the product and got chart for the prices on the product, also got filters to filter the products by category , by price, by name. for this project is used: ReactJS, typeScript, Css, Bootstrap.

 ## Clone This Repository